Hong Kong tycoon Richard Li returns to insurance with $2.1 billion ING deal

 Negotiations to sell ING's Japan and South Korean operations have been dragging on and it was not immediately clear when the sale of those two units would be announced.

 Li has also bid for part of the Japan business though it was not clear if he was still interested in that.
-ING's South Korea unit is expected to be sold to KB Financial Group, sources previously told Reuters.
+ING's South Korea unit is expected to be sold to KB Financial Group (105560.KS), sources previously told Reuters.

 ING launched the sale of its Asian insurance and asset management operations in March and had planned to find a single buyer for the insurance units, raising more than $7 billion.